techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 Async/await has been introduced in ES8 (JS 2017) and it's actually a syntactic sugar on top of Promises which helps developers write asynchronous code with Promises in a way that looks synchronous.

 But Promises are actually similar to callbacks and have the same nesting problem at some degree.

+## Using Observables for Handling Handling JavaScript Asynchronous Code

 Since developers are always looking for better solutions we now have Observables which use the [observer](https://en.wikipedia.org/wiki/Observer_pattern) software pattern.